Help, I have a roller!

 Don't panic!
 We've got you.
 It's all going to be okay, I promise.
 But firstly, congratulations!
 Another milestone reached for you and your sweet little one.
 They really do grow up so fast!

-Babies normally start rolling over when they are 3-4 months old, although some do roll over at 2 months or some even take as long as 6 or 7 months.
+Babies normally start rolling over when they are 3-4 months old, although some do roll over at 2 months or some even take as long as 6 months.
 For the purposes of swaddling in general, we're concerned about the rolling over that naturally happens when baby is rolling back to belly as they develop proper weight shifting, head control, and core strength.
 This is also when parents should stop swaddling and leave baby's arms out of the swaddle.
 It's very likely that if you have an active back to belly roller, your baby will be rolling over to go to sleep (since many babies do find it comfortable to sleep on their tummies after learning how to roll over!).
 Remember, it's always safe for your baby to sleep on their belly if they can roll over and do it themselves.
-"Back is best" is mainly for babies who are not yet rolling over themselves, although you should still put your baby on their back to sleep for the first 12 months according to the AAP (American Academy of Pediatrics), even if they do end up rolling over later on their own.
+"Back is best" is especially for babies who are not yet rolling over themselves, although you should still put your baby on their back to sleep for the first 12 months according to the AAP (American Academy of Pediatrics), even if they do end up rolling over later on their own.
 If they have the strength to roll over, they have the core and neck strength to move their heads to get into a comfortable breathing position, which is also another reason why "tummy time" is so important, especially in those early months.

 2. If your baby still prefers the comfort of the mitten cuffs and is rolling over, you can switch over to the Mitten Sleeves (included in most Swaddle Sleeves’ products or can be purchased separately from our Add-On Sleeves Collection)!

 What does rolling over look like with all of our other sleeves?
 We have no restrictions or safety recommendations other than to make sure that you have the proper size for your baby's weight!
-Continue using as is (cuffs open/closed/no sleeves/one sleeve, 2 different types of sleeves, etc.) or according to your baby's preference, and you're all-systems-go when your sweet baby starts rolling over to their little heart's delight!
+Continue using as is (cuffs open/closed/no sleeves/one sleeve, two different types of sleeves, etc.) or according to your baby's preference, and you're all-systems-go when your sweet baby starts rolling over to their little heart's delight!

 Questions?
 Or want to send us a photo for a "fit check?"
 Email us at care@twobabybearsco.com.
 We're happy to help!